consolidation/site-process/README.md

 If your project has been set up to automatically deploy its .phar with every GitHub release, then you will be able to deploy by the following procedure:

-- Edit the `VERSION` file to contain the version to release, and commit the change.
+- Edit the `VERSION` file to contain the version to release with `-dev` appended, and commit the change.
 - Run `composer release`

 ## Built With